 We highly recommend a trip to Tall Grass Prairie on Westminster Avenue – it supports local farmers and has cinnamon buns known to every Winnipegger.

-Ormand Park is on the western side of Wolseley and it offers great walkways, baseball diamonds, and of course, Ormand’s Creek which is a hotspot for spotting wildlife.
+Omand Park is on the western side of Wolseley and it offers great walkways, baseball diamonds, and of course, Omand’s Creek which is a hotspot for spotting wildlife.
 It is a really cool way to explore the great outdoors while in the heart of the city.

 Route 10 – St Boniface – West Broadway (St. Boniface via Provencher)